craillabs/crail/README.md

 ![license](https://img.shields.io/github/license/apache/incubator-crail.svg)
 [![Documentation Status](https://readthedocs.org/projects/incubator-crail/badge/?version=latest)](https://incubator-crail.readthedocs.io/en/latest/?badge=latest)

-# Apache Crail (incubating)
+# Crail

-Apache Crail is a fast multi-tiered distributed storage system designed from ground up for high-performance network and storage hardware.
+Crail is a fast multi-tiered distributed storage system designed from ground up for high-performance network and storage hardware.
-It marks the backbone of the Crail I/O architecture, which is described in more detail on [crail.incubator.apache.org](http://crail.incubator.apache.org).
+It marks the backbone of the Crail I/O architecture, which is described in more detail on [craillabs.github.io](http://craillabs.github.io).
 The unique features of Crail include:

 * Zero-copy network access from userspace